StitchNet: Composing Neural Networks from Pre-Trained Fragments: Abstract

 \section{Abstract}

 We propose StitchNet, a novel neural network creation paradigm that stitches together fragments (one or more consecutive network layers) from multiple pre-trained neural networks.
 StitchNet allows the creation of high-performing neural networks without the large compute and data requirements needed under traditional model creation processes via backpropagation training.
 We leverage Centered Kernel Alignment (CKA) as a compatibility measure to efficiently guide the selection of these fragments in composing a network for a given task tailored to specific accuracy needs and computing resource constraints.
-We then show that these fragments can be stitched together to create neural networks with comparable accuracy to traditionally trained networks at a fraction of computing resource and data requirements.
+We then show that these fragments can be stitched together to create neural networks with accuracy comparable to that of traditionally trained networks at a fraction of computing resource and data requirements.
 Finally, we explore a novel on-the-fly personalized model creation and inference application enabled by this new paradigm.
+The code is available at \href{https://github.com/steerapi/stitchnet}{https://github.com/steerapi/stitchnet}.